-TOOLKIT Blender 3D Unity
+TOOLKIT: Blender 3D, Unity

 But as you move deeper, something shifts.
 The second scene reveals fractals—intricate, branching patterns that mirror the circuitry of RAM.
 Yet these patterns also echo something profoundly human: the synaptic connections between brain cells.
 Here, the boundary blurs.
 Both computer and human memory rely on connection, on the linking of one point to another to form meaning.